A How-To-Guide On Combating High-Stress Levels

 1. Drink Tea

-It’s been said that tea is a sure remedy to decrease stress levels and to help lessen anxiety.
+Tea is known as an ideal method to reduce high stress levels.
+According to studies, tea has been the go-to remedy for centuries in places all over the world.
 According to studies, tea has been the go-to remedy for centuries in places all over the world.
 I suffer from anxiety.
 I was always apprehensive about taking doctor prescribed medications to curb my anxiety or stress.
 According to a report in the 2010 Canadian Journal of Psychiatry, people who use anti-anxiety medication have a 36% increased mortality risk.
 What exactly does that mean?
 It basically means choosing to use medications heightens your chances of death by 40% opposed to people who choose not to medicate themselves by using natural, holistic remedies.
 Natural home based remedies are important and a lot safer.
 Yogi Kava Stress Relief tea is my favorite go to when I am feeling anxious or stressed.
 Opt for tea and out of harmful medications.
 The scent of certain teas is also said to help with stress relief.
 You can also try:

 Burning aromatherapy oils/incense.